jweeber/courselect/README.md

 - Coursera
 - Udacity
 - Udemy
-- edX
+- edX (if there is time)

 ## User Authentication
+- Authentication through Rails

+## Nice to Have
 - OAuth through Coursera
-- Authentication through Rails
+- Four APIs integrated

 ## Project Completion
 #### Success for me looks like: